-His research and studies have always been closely aligned with space technology and applications.
-Building on past experience delivering horizon scanning for the UK Space Agency, by assessing the potential of future space technology and applications, and taking a lead in developing a sounding rocket experiment as part of ESA's REXUS programme.
+Ruaridh is experienced in the development of space technology and research into its applications.
+This includes delivering a three-year horizon scanning activity for the UK Space Agency, which assessed the potential of future space technology, and leading the development of a sounding rocket experiment for four years as part of ESA's REXUS programme.

 More professional activities

 - IAA BtG: A new window into autism spectrum disorder from space research